adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/concepts.md

 ![][img4]

-Here, I have three client requested tags and two automatically generated tags that are only added when authenticated.
+Here, I have three client requested tags and an automatically generated tag that is only added when authenticated.
 Let's suppose that the mobile client requested `[ topic:World topic:Sports ]` and the mobile client was authenticated as username `user@foo.com`.
 With this configuration, the user would be registered for the following tags:

 * topic:Sports